awslabs/aws-sdk-rust/CONTRIBUTING.md

 1) This repository (awslabs/aws-sdk-rust)

 If you want to contribute to the SDK by submitting feedback to our roadmap, filing a bug report, or building a high level library ontop of the SDK and sharing it with the community, please do so using this GitHub repository.
-However, because this repository is 100% code generated from Smithy models using code gen machinery, please do not submit code changing PRs to this repository.
+However, because this repository is 100% code generated from Smithy models using code gen machinery, **please do not submit code changing PRs to this repository.**

 2) Smithy code gen machinery repo (awslabs/smithy-rs)

-If you want to contribute by diving into code gen machinery of the SDK  please navigate to the  Here you'll be able to see all the ins-and-outs of the code generator.
-We welcome PRs to this repository, but plea.
-Additionally, the code generators are written in Kotlin and Rust
+If you want to contribute by diving into the code gen machinery and helping actually develop the SDK, please navigate to the [Smithy code gen machinery repo](https://github.com/awslabs/smithy-rs).
+Here you'll be able to see all the ins-and-outs of the code generator.
+We welcome PRs to this repository, but please make sure to review its [CONTRIBUTING.MD](https://github.com/awslabs/smithy-rs/blob/main/CONTRIBUTING.md)

 ## Reporting Bugs/Feature Requests